Trauma or not, this Indigenous mother’s unfit, ministry tells court

 Ultimately, it will be up to the judge to decide whether Justine’s kids are placed permanently in care or returned to their mother.
 The hearing is scheduled to resume on June 11, 2018, in Vancouver provincial court.

-This piece was edited by Robin Perelle, with fact-checking and copy editing by Jonathan von Ofenheim.
+This piece is part of our in-depth coverage of B.C.’s child-welfare system.
+It was edited by Robin Perelle, with fact-checking and copy editing by Jonathan von Ofenheim.
 The Discourse’s executive editor is Rachel Nixon.